MicrosoftDocs/azure-docs/articles/hpc-cache/configuration.md

 ---
 title: Configure Azure HPC Cache settings
-description: Explains how to configure additional settings for the cache like MTU and no-root-squash, and how to access the express snapshots from Azure Blob storage targets.
+description: Explains how to configure additional settings for the cache like MTU, custom NTP and DNS configuration, and how to access the express snapshots from Azure Blob storage targets.
 author: ekpgh
 ms.service: hpc-cache
 ms.topic: how-to
-ms.date: 12/21/2020
+ms.date: 03/10/2021
 ms.author: v-erkel
 ---